awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 `maximumPercent`  <a name="maximumPercent"></a>
 Type: Integer
 Required: No
-If a service is using the rolling update \(`ECS`\) deployment type, the `maximumPercent` parameter represents an upper limit on the number of your service's tasks that are allowed in the `RUNNING` or `PENDING` state during a deployment\.
+If a service is using the rolling update \(`ECS`\) deployment type, the `maximumPercent` parameter represents an upper limit on the number of your service's tasks that are allowed in the `RUNNING`, `STOPPING`, or `PENDING` state during a deployment\.
 It is expressed as a percentage of the `desiredCount` that is rounded down to the nearest integer\.
 You can use this parameter to define the deployment batch size\.
 For example, if your service is using the `REPLICA` service scheduler and has a `desiredCount` of four tasks and a `maximumPercent` value of 200%, the scheduler might start four new tasks before stopping the four older tasks\.
 This is provided that the cluster resources required to do this are available\.
 The default `maximumPercent` value for a service using the `REPLICA` service scheduler is 200%\.
 If your service is using the `DAEMON` service scheduler type, the `maximumPercent` should remain at 100%\.
 This is the default value\.
 The maximum number of tasks during a deployment is the `desiredCount` multiplied by the `maximumPercent`/100, rounded down to the nearest integer value\.
 If a service is using either the blue/green \(`CODE_DEPLOY`\) or `EXTERNAL` deployment types and tasks that use the EC2 launch type, the **maximum percent** value is set to the default value and is used to define the upper limit on the number of the tasks in the service that remain in the `RUNNING` state while the container instances are in the `DRAINING` state\.
 If the tasks in the service use the Fargate launch type, the maximum percent value isn't used, although it's returned when describing your service\.